Знай свой край

 The building of the noble assembly in Slutsk is a historical monument that occupies a special place in the architectural heritage of the city.
 In the 19th century, Slutsk was the center of the district of the Minsk province, and at that time several significant administrative buildings were built here.

-This building is a one-story classical-style building with elegant architectural details.
+The building is a one-storey classical-style building, characterized by elegant architectural details.
 The entrance to the building is decorated with columns and an impressive pediment, which gives it a majestic appearance.

-Later, Baron Stahl, the mayor of Slutsk, settled here.
-Apparently, after his departure, the building was handed over to the city authorities and became the house of the noble assembly.
+Later, baron Stahl, the Slutsk mayor, settled here, leaving memories of Slutsk in 1820-1840.
+Apparently, after his departure, the building was handed over to the city authorities and became the home of the noble assembly.
 The walls of this ancient mansion witnessed many events.

 Yaroslav Sg